-None of the vacancies for women advertised in these columns relates to a woman between 1B and 41 unless such woman (a) has living with her a child of hers under the age of 14, or (b) is registered under the Blind Persons Acts, or (c) has a Ministry of Labour permat to allow her to obtain employment by individual effort.
+None of the vacancies for women advertised in these sixmus relates to a woman between 18 and 41 unless such oman (a) has living with her a child of hers under the 20 of 14, or (b) is registered under the Blind Persons Acts.

+(c) has a Ministry of Labour permut to allow her to obtain employment by individual effort.

 A S.E.
 London factory has vacancies for experienced Engineers, preferably having pre-war experience of the design of radio and television receivers and the application of radio to vehicles.
-Excellent post-war prospects.
-Appointment when present restrictions of employment are withdrawn.
-Write in confidence to-Box 7188, A.K.
-Advg., 212a, Shaftesbury Avenue, London, W.C.2.
+Excellent post-war proportion of radio to vehicles.
+Excellent post-war proportion with the present restrictions of important architecture of the proportion of the p